Speak to our experts

 A protracted economic, public policy and legal debate over more than two decades about the appropriate level of takeover regulation for New Zealand culminated in approval in October 2000 of a Takeovers Code (“Code”), recommended by the Takeovers Panel (“Panel”), under the Takeovers Act 1993 (“Act”), for commencement on 1 July 2001.

-This edition of Counsel outlines the key features of the Code, and explains what it means in practice.
+We outline the key features of the Code, and explain what it means in practice.

 Key features of the Code

 - companies which are, or in the previous 12 months have been, listed by NZX Limited, and